Brumation: Bearded Dragon Sleepy Time

 Even the type of brumation can vary each time.
 Your dragon might only slow down a little bit and become a little bit lethargic during the day – other times they might go to sleep on Monday and not wake up again until Friday, a month later… They’re very unpredictable.
 Some times you might not even notice that they’re brumating at all.

-What Should I Do While my Bearded Dragon is Brumating?
+What To Do While Your Bearded Dragon is in Brumation?

 Normally, provided that you’ve ruled out any causes of sickness and your bearded dragon has a clean bill of health, then you don’t need to do all that much at all during your bearded dragon brumation period.